SIH Visitor Policy

 Call our COVID-19 hotline if you have fever, cough, or concerns about exposure 844.988.7800

-- Pediatric/Special Care Unit patients may have one parent/guardian at a time
+- Pediatric/NICU patients may have two parents/guardians at a time

-- Patients with behavioral health, developmental delays or altered mental status for whom a family member or caregiver is integral to their care or safety may have one dedicated support person
+- Patients with behavioral health, developmental delays or altered mental status for whom a family member or caregiver is integral to their care or safety may have one dedicated support person.
+Examples include but are not limited to: patients that are unable to communicate or comprehend their treatment

 - Patients in the Emergency Department may have one dedicated support person